jondalnas/Hardware-Accelerated-Neural-Network/accelerator/README.md

 The neural network is described using the generator and then connected to the memory FSM for control of data.
 The neural net will first start calculating when the `valid_in` signal is high.
 When the neural net is done calculating and is the output data is valid, it holds the `valid_out` signal high.

 The generator also generates a definitions VHDL file with constants needed to generate the neural net.
-In this file there is also an array of instructions, where the 2 lower bits are the instruction number and the 16 upper bits are the the memory address needed for this instruction.
-There are 4 different types of instructions:
+In this file there is also an array of instructions, where the 3 lower bits are the instruction number and the 16 upper bits are the the memory address needed for this instruction.
+There are 5 different types of instructions:

 - 0 : Load in
 - 1 : Load stack
 - 2 : Push
 - 3 : Push and Load in
+- 4 : Load in and Load stack

 A more detailed description of the different operators currently implemented can be found by following this [link](operators/README.md).